Medicine

 Cary T. Grayson, U.S. Navy (1878-1938) — A naval physician and surgeon, Grayson was a confidant of President Woodrow Wilson, who commissioned him as a rear admiral in 1916.
 He headed the Red Cross from 1935 until his death in 1938.
 (Section 30, Grave S-24)

-Jonathan Letterman, U.S. Army (1824-1872) — Surgeon general of the Army of the Potomac during the Civil War, Major Letterman has been called "the father of battlefield medicine."
+Jonathan Letterman, U.S. Army (1824-1872) — Maj.
+Letterman, surgeon general of the Army of the Potomac during the Civil War, has been called "the father of battlefield medicine."
 (Section 3, Grave 1869)

 Anita Newcomb McGee, U.S. Army (1864-1940) — McGee received her medical degree from Columbian College (now George Washington University) in 1892.
-Her organizing ability led to her appointment, during the Spanish-American War of 1898, as the only woman acting assistant surgeon in the Army, placed in charge of the Army's nurses.
+During the Spanish-American War (1898), she was appointed as acting assistant surgeon in the Army, in charge of the Army's nurses.
 She strongly advocated a permanent nursing corps, and in 1901 Congress authorized the creation of the Army Nurse Corps.
 Dr. McGee also led efforts to erect the Spanish-American War Nurses Monument at Arlington National Cemetery, dedicated in 1905.
 (Section 1, Grave 526B)

-Walter Reed, U.S. Army (1851-1902) — Serving in the U.S. Army Medical Corps in Cuba during the Spanish-American War, Major Reed was a pioneering bacteriologist whose experiments confirmed the mosquito transmission of yellow fever.
+Walter Reed, U.S. Army (1851-1902) — Serving in the U.S. Army Medical Corps in Cuba during the Spanish-American War, Maj.
+Reed was a pioneering bacteriologist whose experiments confirmed the mosquito transmission of yellow fever.
+He is the namesake of the Walter Reed National Military Medicine Center.
 (Section 3, Grave 1864)

 Albert Bruce Sabin, U.S. Army (1906-1993) — Sabin is best known as the inventor of the oral polio vaccine.
 Serving in the U.S. Army Medical Corps during World War II, Lt.
 Col. Sabin also helped develop a vaccine against Japanese encephalitis.
 (Section 3, Grave 1885-RH)